Tejaputra-Work/Over_Population/README.md

-# Over Population #
-Selamat datang di game Over Population. game ini buat sebagai bahan skripsi di universitas tarumanagara.
-Game ini dapat dijalankan pada aplikasi android.

-Pembuat   : Tejaputra

-NIM       : 535180144

-isi github ini terdiri dari :
-- source code Over Population (dengan partisi library dalam rar)
+Over Population
+Welcome to Over Population!
+This game was developed as part of a final thesis project at Tarumanagara University.
+It is designed for Android devices.

+Creator: Tejaputra (Computer Science - Game Development at Tarumanagara University) Student ID: 535180144

+Contents of This Repository:
+- Source Code (with library partitions in .rar format)
-- APK Over Population
+- Over Population APK (Android installation file)
-- Manual Book Over Population
+- Manual Book (Game documentation)

-Cara mendownload aplikasi (cara pertama):
+How to Install the Game
+🔹 Method 1: Download Directly from GitHub
-- download file "Over Population.apk" dari github ini
+- Download the "Over Population.apk" file from this repository.
-- masukan Over "Population.apk" ke dalam hp android.
+- Transfer Over Population.apk to your Android device.
-- Instalasi APK dan selamat bermain.
+- Install the APK and enjoy playing!

-Cara mendownload aplikasi (cara kedua):
+🔹 Method 2: Download via Google Drive
-- download file "Over Population.apk" melalui link https://drive.google.com/file/d/1yoGIzuJgRPAAvYdKLRhTVquXJH3San3N/view?usp=sharing
+- Download the "Over Population.apk" from this [Google Drive link](https://drive.google.com/file/d/1yoGIzuJgRPAAvYdKLRhTVquXJH3San3N/view?usp=sharing).
-- Instalasi APK dan selamat bermain.
+- Install the APK on your Android device.
+- Start playing!